ICA-EGAD/RiC-O/docs/migrating-data-from-RIC-O-v0.2-to-v1.0.md

 ```

-ALso, note that the shortcut triples like the two ones below (that come from the same example) will be inferred automatically by a OWL-RL reasoner.
-If your graph database is not configured to use such a reasoner, you should also generate at least one of these two shortcut triples, either before or after importing the data in your graph base.
+Also, note that the shortcut triples like the two ones below (that come from the same example) will be inferred automatically by a OWL-RL reasoner.
+However, if your graph database is not configured to use such a reasoner, you should also generate at least one of these two shortcut triples, either before or after importing the data in your graph base.

 ```
 <rico:isOrWasLeaderOf rdf:resource="agent/RadioFrance"/>